-I have submitted my practice-based PhD thesis for assessment, having passed my viva with minor amendments.
+I successfully earned my PhD in July 2019.
 The title of my thesis is "Bidding for City of Culture status: revealing hidden heritage through creative research methods and the role of digital cultural asset mapping"

 My research was practice-based, I produced a digital cultural asset map which explored the cultural assets of Renfrewshire (see press release), and worked with community groups to explore cultural assets through creating cognitive maps, and digital storytelling.

-The portfolio and thesis will be available on this site shortly.
+My thesis is downloadable from the British Library here.
 This page offers a taster of some of the activities which I carried out during the PhD process, 2015 -2018.

 Prize winning Research Poster